cassiama/cs562-final-project/readme.md

 ## Caveats

 - This code was not developed with the goal of creating optimized code.
-Its purpose is convert E-SQL code into a Φ operator into the algorithmic steps required to process it.
+Its purpose is to convert the arguments for the Φ (phi) operator into the algorithmic steps required to process it.
-- We had to come up with our own E-SQL queries and corresponding relational expressions for this project.
+- We had to come up with our own E-SQL relational expressions for this project.
 Most of them are based on examples from class.

 ## How to Run